AMWA-TV/ms-05-01/docs/Control Model.md

 ## Class hierarchy

-For NCA to meet its interoperability objectives, a repertoire of common class definitions must exist.
+For NCA to meet its interoperability objectives, a repertoire of common control class models are defined in the [NMOS Control Framework](https://specs.amwa.tv/ms-05-02).
 These classes are defined in the NCA control model, via an inheritance hierarchy of control classes that descends from **NcObject**.

 NCA Control classes are specified in several categories and subcategories.
 Each category or subcategory has its own base class that inherits directly from **NcObject**.
 All the classes in a category inherit from that category's base class.
 Thus, each category is a subtree of the overall hierarchy.